srizzo/JarReplaceRepack/README.txt

 Example:

-# Your jar with a config.properties file that'll be replace on each environment
+# A jar containing a file named config.properties
+# anywhere in its folder hierarchy, including nested jars.
+# This file'll be replaced with the template in each profile.
 /tmp/MyJar.jar

-# Each sibling folder'll be treated as a profile, and its content used as replacement (matched by filename)
+# Each sibling folder'll be treated as a different profile, and its templates used as replacements (matching by filename)
 /tmp/test/config.properties         # Test environment version
 /tmp/production/config.properties   # Production environment version

 Usage:

-Just throw the JarReplaceRepack.jar at your working dir and run it
+Just throw the JarReplaceRepack.jar at the same folder, and run it

 /tmp$ java -jar JarReplaceRepack.jar